Representative director and CEO Motohisa Yoshimura

 JSTT sells sushi and rice balls produced at its own factory as well as importing and selling Japanese products at the sushi section of major supermarkets in Singapore.
 It also handles or sells the jelly of JUNWA FOOD, the sake of Sakuragao Shuzo, the furikake (dry Japanese seasoning) of Omusubi kororin, the salmon roes of Yamani Noguchi Suisan, the deep-fried oyster of Ohbun, the peanut butter of Daishow, and so on.

 SIN HIN procures high-quality frozen seafood from major suppliers in Asia and sells it to wholesalers, retailers, restaurants, etc. in Singapore and other Asian countries.
-SIN HIN also supplies ingredients for sushi to JSTT, contributing to the procurement cost reduction of JSTT, and sells the jelly of JUNWA FOOD to large supermarkets in Singapore and major bakery shops in Singapore.
+SIN HIN also supplies ingredients for sushi to JSTT, contributing to the procurement cost reduction of JSTT, and sells the jelly of JUNWA FOOD and the oyster of Ohbun.

 Meanwhile, PACIFIC SORBY, which became a group company in April 2019, sells ingredients processed in-house to the clients of SIN HIN and proceeds with joint purchase with SIN HIN.
 In addition, the company aims to sell the sushi and rice balls produced by JSTT and the products of Japanese group companies via PACIFIC SORBY’s sales channels to hotels and hospitals.
 Further, the company started selling their products to SIN HIN’s customer.